arkivanov/MVIKotlin/docs/time_travel.md

 ##### How to use

-The time travel IntelliJ IDEA plugin connects to an Android application via TCP.
-It uses ADB to forward the TCP port `6379`.
+The client connects to the `TimeTravelServer` running on an application via TCP.
+The default port is `6379`.

-First be sure to have the `TimeTravelServer` running in the application, as described previously.
-Then run an Android application and open up the time travel plugin in the IDE, where you can click "Connect" and start recording state changes.
-The plugin will ask for the `adb` executable path for the first time.
+To connect to an Android application running the `TimeTravelServer`, the easiest way is to simply open the settings and check the "Connect via ADB" checkbox.
+Then just click on the "Connect" button, the client will prompt you with the `adb` executable path and then the connection should be established.
+The client uses ADB to forward the TCP port.

+To connect to a non-Android application (or to an Android application without using the ADB) - open the settings, uncheck the "Connect via ADB" checkbox and type the host address of the device.
+For applications running locally (e.g. a JVM or a macOS application, an iOS application running on a simulator, etc.) the host address is usually `localhost`.
+For a remote device, the host address should be specified explicitly.
+Please refer to the device's settings to find out its TCP address.
+In any case, the server's port should be connectable (e.g. permissions are granted, the port is allow-listed, etc.).

 ##### Demo video